nvim-treesitter/completion-treesitter/README.md

   - `gn` an incrementally growing node (identifier, expression, line, ...)
   - `gf` current context/function.

+# Adding new filetypes

+For now, you should look the `after/ftplugin/c.vim` file, and [tree-sitter documentation on queries](https://tree-sitter.github.io/tree-sitter/syntax-highlighting#queries).
+Feel free to open an issue if you need help, or open a PR if you don't.

+If you find a bug in any filetype, or a weird behaviour, open an issue to describe how the behaviour differs from the expected one.

 # Goals
 The aim of the plugin is mainly to fiddle a bit with treesitter, and a nice way is completion, but there is many things we can do with it.